-The key is having a straight pull back, regardless of your finger placement.
+The key is having a straight pullback, regardless of your finger placement.

-Now, it’s important to understand that based on your hand, finger, and gun size, there might be a specific trigger finger placement that lends itself to an easier straight to the rear pull.
+Now, it’s important to understand that based on your hand, finger, and gun size, there might be a specific trigger finger placement that lends itself to an easier straight-to-the-rear pull.

 However, it isn’t necessary.
 As long as you visualize a straight-back pull and practice, you honestly can achieve a good trigger pull.

 One thing to consider is the space between your trigger finger and the frame of your gun, as seen in the image above.
-Typically, shooters have a little space in between.
+Typically, shooters have little space in between.

-If there is no space, as seen on the right, there is a chance that you will push your shots to the left (as a right handed shooter) or right (as a left handed shooter) with your trigger finger.
+If there is no space, as seen on the right, there is a chance that you will push your shots to the left (as a right-handed shooter) or right (as a left-handed shooter) with your trigger finger.

 No Surprise Breaks

 You may have heard the phrase “surprise break.”

 Often, instructors teach their students to pull the trigger slowly, so they don’t know exactly when the gun will fire.
 This is called a “surprise break,” and while it’s nice for beginners who are learning to avoid shot or recoil anticipation (which is different from jerking the trigger), it’s not the best way to operate the trigger.

 In my experience, people who are taught the surprise break approach are fine when shooting at a comfortable pace, but they struggle when they have to perform under pressure and when shooting multiple shots.